 - Sensorineural: It occurs when there is an issue in the inner part of the ear or along the primary auditory nerve.
 Sensorineural loss is permanent.
-While a cochlear implant or some other hearing aid can be utilized to improve hearing, the damage can’t be correct via surgery.
+While a cochlear implant or some other hearing aid can be utilized to improve hearing, the damage can’t be corrected via surgery.

 Newborn Hearing Test: Degree Of Hear Loss

 After a newborn hearing loss is conducted and the type and severity are determined, a doctor advises in the correct course of action.
-Generally, the baby is fit with a hearing aid by a paediatric audiologist.
+Generally, the baby is fit with a hearing aid by a pediatric audiologist.
 The audiologist adjusts the hearing device in accordance with the loss suffered.
 Over the course of years and as the baby develops, the audiologist also monitors the progress in hearing.

-No matter the type of loss sensorineural, conductive or a mixture, hearing screening and treatments can only go so far.
+No matter the type of loss sensorineural, conductive, or a mixture, hearing screening and treatments can only go so far.
 Parental involvement is crucial for further development.
 The parents not only should encourage the use of aids but also work on therapeutic exercises.